celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/ChapterAssessment.rst

       :align: center
       :alt: average function

    Consider the above program.
-Which Codelens screenshot shows the correct program output? |blank|
+Which Codelens screenshot shows the correct program output?
+(The options are labelled 1,2,3 in the top right corner of each screenshot) |blank|

    .. image:: Figures/Chapter_8_4_A.PNG
       :width: 900